melezhik/swat/README2.md

     HELLO matches
     regexp: \d\d\d\d-\d\d-\d\d matches

-Every expession is just a line of text to represent what is expected to get in response.
+In most cases every expession is just a line of text to represent what is expected to get in response.
+There are also other types of expressions - perl expressions and generators, they will be descrabed later.

+Ok, let's start with a check expressions.

+## Check expressions

-Note, that swat does not care about how many times a given expression is matched by response, for test will pass it should match at least one time.
+Note, that swat does not care about how many times a given check expression is matched by response, for test will pass it should match at least one time.
 However it is possible to accumulate all matching lines for further processing, see the ["captures"](#captures) section.

-Now let's get back to DSL for describing check list.

-Every item of check list is _string_ might represent different things:
+Actually there are two type of swat check expressions - plain strings and regular expressions.
+It's also conventient to say here about comments and blank lines.

 - **plain string**